1.0 NAME AND OFFICES

 8.2.1 Special Committees, hereinafter referred to as “Ad Hoc” Committees, may be appointed by the Council, Executive Committee, or the President, as the need may arise.

-8.2.2 The term of all Ad Hoc Committee chairs and members shall be coterminous with that of the entity making the appointment.
+8.2.2 The terms of all Ad Hoc Committee chairs and members shall be determined by the entity making the appointment.

 9.0 OFFICIAL SEAL

 9.1 The Secretary General shall provide for the safe custody of the Official Seal, which shall only be used by the authority of the Council.

 9.2 Every instrument to which the Official Seal is affixed shall be signed by the Council President, Section President, or in their absence, an officer of the Council and shall be countersigned by the Secretary General, Section Secretary, or in their absence, the Deputy Secretary General.

 10.0 RULES GOVERNING MEETINGS

 Rules contained in the most current edition of the American Institute of Parliamentarians Standard Code of Parliamentary Procedure shall govern the conduct at all meetings of the College.

 11.0 AMENDMENT OF THE BYLAWS